 Key takeaways

 Worried about keeping track of your fasting hours and supplement / medication timing?
-If you try the SIMPLE fasting and meal tracking app, you’ll find that you can track your supplements there, too.
-Take our SIMPLE quiz, and get started today!
+If you try the Simple fasting and meal tracking app, you’ll find that you can track your supplements there, too.
+Take our Simple quiz, and get started today!

 Important: